Oakland County, Michigan Family Law Attorneys

 From our office in Troy, we take a creative approach to help spouses and parents navigate their legal issues and find amicable solutions, always with the compassion and integrity people expect.

 At Oliver Law Group, P.C., we have the experience and expertise needed to handle even the most complex family law cases.
 Just as importantly, we approach every case with integrity, creativity and compassion, aiding your transition with a minimum of stress.
-If you are moving toward marriage, divorce, separation or adoption, contact us today to schedule your free consultation.
+If you are moving toward marriage, divorce or separation, contact us today to schedule your free consultation.

 When it's time for a married couple to go their separate ways, tensions can run high.
 At the Oliver Law Group, we believe divorce doesn't have to be an all-out war; rather, we'll work with you to reach a resolution that meets the needs and preserves the integrity of all parties involved.
 Our divorce attorneys have the expertise to handle collaborative divorces, legal separations and annulments in addition to typical divorces.